In this article

-Numerous offenses increase penalties even more.
+Repeated offenses increase penalties even more.
 Some states impose mandatory jail time for multiple DWI offenses.

-For instance, Texas uses both DUI and DWI.
-DUI applies to drivers under the age of 21, determined to be driving under the influence of drugs or alcohol.
+For instance, in Texas, DUI applies to drivers under the age of 21, determined to be driving under the influence of drugs or alcohol.